ClementNerma/NightOS/docs/concepts/applications.md

 System applications cannot be removed in any way, as some of them are critical for the system to function properly.
 Native applications which are _not_ system applications can be removed, though.

+These applications can be updated independently of the system itself, thus their version may differ from the system itself.

 ## Services

 Application can provide a [service](../technical/services.md) by specifying it in their [manifest](../specs/applications/manifest.md).